From Almost-Astronaut to Businessman to Sculptor: Ed Dwight's Incredible Journey Runs Through DU

 Since age 4, Ed Dwight wanted to be an artist.
 It was just that some other things got in the way.

-Dwight was a Navy pilot and famously the first Black man trained to become an astronaut.
+Dwight was an Air Force pilot and famously the first Black man trained to become an astronaut.
 He also was an engineer, private pilot, developer, owner of several businesses and a restaurateur with a successful chain of barbecue joints called Rib Cage.

 All of that was a worthy distraction to Dwight’s artistic pursuits.
 It was the long path he took from being told by his career-focused father to pursue engineering to his eventual stint at the University of Denver (MFA ’77).